stalbordboat/GameEngineDocs/README.md

 ![Icon](Imgs/3.png)
 ***

-# Game development should feel less like building a house and feel more like drawing a comic book!

 ## GameEngine

-This is the goal of **GameEngine**.
-This is achieved through the implementation of a very small and consistent API.
-Interfaced with The Ruby Programming Language using a small virutal machine, that sports a low-memory footprint.
-Ruby's dynamic nature makes it the perfect programming language to program games in!
-If "programming" is a scary word for you, we assure you that the consistency of the API makes it so that if you learn one thing you've learned them all!
-The API can be modified and extended with the Native Interface in C. You don't have sacrifice ease of use for performance!
-Jump into **GameEngine** and allow your imagination to take you were you want to go!
+Game development should feel less like building a house and feel more like drawing a comic book!
+All you need to get started to create a `start.rb` file.

 ## How to install